PelionIoT/snap-pelion-edge/README.md

     sudo apt-get update && sudo apt-get upgrade sudo apt-get install snapcraft build-essential git cmake
     ```

-    Note: The minimum required version of snapcraft is 3.6.
-You can view your version number with `snapcraft --version`.
-If your version of snapcraft is older than 3.6, then install snapcraft using `snap` instead of `apt-get` or `apt`:

-    ```bash
-    sudo apt-get remove snapcraft
-    sudo snap install --classic snapcraft
-    ```

     Note: When you execute snapcraft to build the package, snapcraft attempts to install additional packages listed under `build-packages` of each part in `snapcraft.yaml`.
 You may be prompted for a sudo password if these packages are not already installed on your development system.

 1. Compile your snap with `snapcraft` (you may have to type your GitHub credentials during compile):